Winter Endurance Championship

 Racing drivers can participate in 4 different divisions.
 Due to a special ranking system, every participant (regardless of their division) can win the title in the Winter Endurance Championship.
 What is most important, is that the racing driver needs to earn a lot of points in their own division.

-Division I is open for tour trucks and GT’s with a cylinder capacity of higher than 3200cc.
-Many GT cars from the GT3 and the GT4 have proven to be qualified for this division.
-The same goes for the Renault Mégane Trophy, V8STAR, and the fast Porsche 911 GT3 cup racers are feared competitors.
-All tour trucsk and GT's are welcome this year.
-Prototypes and Sportscars will be kept outside to limit the speeddifferences.
+Division I is open for touringcars and GT’s with a cylinder capacity of higher than 3200cc.
+Many GT cars from the GT3 categories have proven to be a perfect car for this division.
+The same goes for the Renault Mégane Trophy, V8STAR, and the fast Porsche 911 GT3 cup racers.
+All touringcars and GT’s are welcome this year.
+Prototypes and Sportscars cannot enter the series, due to safety regulations.

-Division II offers participation possibilities for GT’s and tour trucks with a cylinder capacity between 2500cc en 3200cc.
-In the past, the SEAT Léon Supercopa has proven to be the right car for this division.
+Division II offers participation possibilities for GT’s and touringcars with a cylinder capacity between 2500cc en 3200cc.
+In the past, the TCR cars have proven to be the right car for this division.
 However, if you have a Lotus Elise, BMW M3 from the DRDO M3 Cup, you can also go for the win.
-Besides that, an extensive number of cars from the DNRT is qualified for participation, as well as cars from the BMW Ooperon Cup from ACNN.
+And don’t forget the winning potential of the various GT4 cars.
+Besides that, an extensive number of cars from the DNRT is qualified for participation, as well as cars from the BMW Cup from ACNN.

 Division III is for cars with a cylinder capacity of a maximum of 2500cc.
-This division is qualified for cars from a diverse selection of brand cups, like the Renault Clio Cup Benelux.
+This division is qualified for cars from a diverse selection of single make series, like the Renault Clio Cup.
 Also the BMW Compact cars from the DNRT, and the fast cars from the Mazda MaX5 Cup can do very well in the overall classification.
-Furthermore, the cars with diesel engines that are not qualified for the Division I or II, can particitpate in this class.
+Furthermore, the cars with diesel engines that are not qualified for the other divisions, can particitpate in this class.

 Division IV is reserved for all the standard racing cars, mostly bases on DNRT-series or other amateur racing series.
 The most successful cars in this division are the SEAT Ibiza TDI and BMW E30-class.
-The division is also open for cars from the Porsche 944 Basic Cup, Mazda MX-5 and Peugeot 206 GTI Cup.
+The division is also open for cars from the Ford Fiesta Sprint Cup, Porsche 944 Basic Cup, Mazda MX-5 and Peugeot 206 GTI Cup.